Hacks season 2

-The second season of the HBO Max streaming comedy-drama television series Hacks debuted on May 12, 2022, and concluded on June 2, 2022.
+The second season of the HBO Max streaming dark comedy drama television series Hacks debuted on May 12, 2022, and concluded on June 2, 2022.
 It consists of eight episodes, each with approximate runtime of 30–35 minutes.
 The season centers Deborah Vance perfecting material for her new stand-up show, in which she shares previously unrevealed information about her personal life.
 In an effort to become a better person, Ava gets a "dumb phone" and swears off alcohol.
 The season received critical acclaim.
 Jean Smart won her second successive Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

 Plot

-Fresh off her final middling performance, Deborah plans a nationwide tour to perfect the material.
+Fresh off her final middling Vegas performance, Deborah plans a nationwide tour to relaunch her career.
 Ava is wracked by guilt because of the email she sent to two British television producers detailing Deborah's problematic behavior.
-Marcus copes with his breakup by getting a puppy, Joe.
-He begins partying with a group of younger gay men.
+Marcus copes with his breakup by getting a puppy, Joe, and by socializing with a group of younger gay men whom he plies with money and gifts.

-Jimmy gets Kayla switched off his desk by HR rep Barbara, by agreeing to attend an anger management course.
-Jimmy meets with Janet Stone, the British producers' manager.
-She initially agrees the email will remain confidential, but turns on him when she discovers he backed out of buying her home.
+Jimmy gets Kayla switched off his desk by HR rep Barbara by agreeing to attend an anger management course.
+He also meets with Janet Stone, the British producers' manager, to ensure that Ava's email will remain confidential.
+An agreement is reached but falls apart when Jimmy accidentally reveals he backed out of purchasing her house.
 Jimmy appeals to his boss, Kayla's father, for help.
-He agrees, but asks Jimmy to bring Kayla back on as his assistant.
+He agrees but asks Jimmy to bring Kayla back on as his assistant.

 During a visit to Sedona to see Deborah's psychic, Ava confesses that she sent the email.
 Deborah is livid.
-Jimmy informs Ava that Deborah is suing Ava for violating her NDA.
+Ava expects Deborah to fire her, but the next morning Deborah asks her to continue the trip.
+Minutes later, Jimmy informs Ava that Deborah is suing Ava for violating her NDA.

-Deborah, Ava, and Damien head out together on Deborah's tour bus, managed by "Weed".
-Ava buys a "dumb phone" and vows to be sober, determined to turn over a new leaf.
+Deborah, Ava, and Damien head out together on Deborah's tour bus, managed by the cantankerous "Weed".
+Ava buys a "dumb phone" and vows to remain sober.
 Deborah defends Ava when Weed accidentally throws out Ava's father's remains.
-They backtrack to a fast food dumpster and find the ashes.
+They backtrack to a fast-food dumpster and find the ashes.

 Marcus accidentally books Deborah a gig on a lesbian cruise, where Ava is immediately taken with a non-monogamous lesbian couple.
-Deborah's gig on the cruise starts strong but is derailed when she makes a misogynistic joke.
+Although Deborah is well received at first and even makes strides in overcoming her lifelong contempt for lesbians, the gig is ruined when she carelessly makes a misogynistic joke during her set.

-One night Marcus returns from the club to find that Joe has ingested some of his prescription medication.
-The emergency vet treats the dog but refuses to release him back into Marcus's care.
+One night, Marcus returns from the club to find that Joe has ingested some of his prescription medication.
+The emergency vet treats the dog but refuses to release him back into Marcus's care on the grounds that he is a negligent owner.
 Marcus is distraught, so Deborah invites him to join them on tour.